Skip to main content

 • Low Performing

-Schools with a three-year graduation rate average below 68 percent are eligible for CSI – Low Graduation.
+Schools with a three-year graduation rate average below 68 percent are eligible under the CSI – Low Graduation creteria.

-After schools are determined eligible for CSI – Low Graduation Rate, school eligibility for CSI – Low Performing is determined from the pool of remaining Title I schools.
-The criteria outlined below will only apply for 2022–23 CSI – Low Performing eligibility determinations.
-California will identify not less than five percent of Title I schools for CSI – Low Performing using the following hierarchical criteria:
+After schools are determined eligible under the CSI – Low Graduation Rate criteria, school eligibility under the CSI – Low Performing criteria is determined from the pool of remaining Title I-funded schools.
+California will identify not less than five percent of Title I-funded schools for CSI – Low Performing using the following hierarchical criteria:

 Additional Targeted Support and Improvement (ATSI)